Miss US 51

 Johnny Woods from Looxahoma played harmonica with Fred McDowell and with R. L. Burnside.

 Memphis bluesman Daddy Mack Orr was born in Como in 1945.
-Other blues and should performers with Panola Country roots have included Jessie Mae Hemphill and Ranie Burnette; also form Como Big Daddy Kinsey, form Pleasant Grover, Ollie Nightingale from Batesville; and Big Amos Patton and Lucius Smith from Sardis
+Other blues and country performers with Panola County roots have included Jessie Mae Hemphill and Ranie Burnette; also from Como, Big Daddy Kinsey, from Pleasant Grover, Ollie Nightingale from Batesville; and Big Amos Patton and Lucius Smith from Sardis

 Everybody's Down on Me